EtorixDev/timelength/README.md

 ```
 pip install timelength
 ```
-Or added to your project via poetry:
+Or added to your project via uv:
 ```
-poetry add timelength
+uv add timelength
 ```

 ## Usage